daniela-angulo/daniela-angulo.github.io/index.md

 After my PhD, I started working as a postdoc for the same group but switched fields.
 Now I am working in the photons side of my lab in projects about quantum metrology and quantum foundations.

-Check out this <a href="https://www.youtube.com/watch?v=8QJ0atPx-Qc">interview </a>  I gave to Q-Site as part of their series "Quantum walk Wednesday".

 # Quantum physics
 I devote a lot of my time to studying quantum optics and quantum information.
 I'll use this section to tell you about some research topics that interest me or my own research.